THE PSYCHOLOGICAL IMPACTS OF SBS

 As children grow it is natural for them to want to learn more about their environments and to want to explore and start to understand the world.
 As a parent of a chronically ill child there can be a temptation to wrap your children up in “cotton wool” and to try and be overly protective.
 Parents who rush for the wipes to clean their child every time they touch something or try and put things in their mouths, is understandable, but may stop your child having normal learning experiences.
 With reasonable precautions it’s very normal for children to get a bit dirty and sticky.
 Sometimes being too clean and too attentive can make children fussier and can cause problems when your child is well enough to start introducing food.
 Similarly older children should be able to start to think about waiting (even if only for a minute) before getting what they want.
 Attending to your child’s every whim and fancy is not always the best way to encourage good behaviour.
 Regular play times will show your child that you are a loving parent.
 Messy play is often a good idea and you’d be surprised how much fun wet pasta can be for young children.
-Jelly and other squidgey things can also be a good idea, but do make sure with your dietician that it won’t matter if your play food of choice is suitable for your child, in case some ends up in their mouths.
+Jelly and other squidgy things can also be a good idea.
+Do check with your dietician that if your play food of choice is suitable for your child, in case some ends up in their mouth.

 Parents of children with short bowel most commonly face difficulties with eating and get very concerned about this.
 In fact this is probably the number one concern of most parents.
 Children who have been chronically ill and had some time with NG tubes or TPN have often missed important parts of their early eating developmental pathway.